Lanchon/extractar/README.md

 # ExtractAR

+> #### DEPRECATED: This tool has been discontinued: its functionality was not needed to implement the soon-to-be-released DexPatcher gradle-based toolchain.

 ### Extract Android 'R.txt' resource list

 This tool extracts an 'R.txt'-style resource list from a compiled Android application.